Can someone please tell me what the average of menopause is?

 While different women have different experiences, here are the more common menopause symptoms:

 - Hot flashes.
-Yes, this is the poster child for menopause symptoms
+This is the poster child for menopause symptoms

 - Periods that are irregular, heavy, and/or longer than usual